jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 ## Deep Dive Insights on Underperformance in Q4 2022

 **Factor to consider**:
 Electronic products, such as gaming monitors and laptops, have a **long lifespan** of at least 3-5 years.
-Hence, to boost sales consistently, 1) keeping **existing customers** engaged to revisit and buy different products and 2) acquiring **new customers** are crucial.
+Hence, to boost sales constantly, 1) keeping **existing customers** engaged to revisit and buy different products and 2) acquiring **new customers** are crucial.

 #### Hypothesis 1.
 Had existing customers been disengaged over time? - Yes
 > Here, we define existing customers as those who **placed at least one order between 2019 and 2022, whether as guests or members**.